TRECpro/ninja_rmm_scripts/README.md

 Welcome to the ninja_rmm_scripts wiki!

 Scripts for the NinjaRMM.
 Many of these scripts will also work outside of the NinjaRMM.
 No association with NinjaRMM is implied.
-Use at your own risk.
-PLEASE test before running within production environments!
+USE AT YOUR OWN RISK and PLEASE test before running within production environments!
 Scripts provided by members of the NinjaRMM Group on facebook. https://www.facebook.com/groups/NinjaRMM/

 ### IMPORTANT NOTES FOR USE